SERG-Delft/desosa2019/index.md

 [epub]: output/desosa2019.epub

 The copyright of the chapters is with the authors of the chapters.
 All chapters are licensed under the [Creative Commons Attribution 4.0 International License][cc-by].
-Reuse of the material is permitted, provided adequate attribution (such as a link to chapter on the [DESOSA book site][desosa]) is included.
+Reuse of the material is permitted, provided adequate attribution (such as a link to chapter on the [DESOSA book site][html]) is included.

 Cover image: Église Saint-Pierre de Firminy, Le Corbusier.
 [Wikimedia](https://en.wikipedia.org/wiki/File:EgliseSaintPierreLeCorbusierFirminy.jpg)